Connecting the dots

 If your organization is interested in joining forces with the IDSA, email us at email@example.com.
 The IDSA provides a reference architecture for trustworthy and secure data exchange as well as a reference implementation and a growing number of products and solutions for our members.
-The focus on data sovereignty already extends the Plattform Industrie 4.0, the International Internet Consortium Reference Architecture, FIWARE and others.
+The focus on data sovereignty already extends the Plattform Industrie 4.0, the Industrial Internet Consortium Reference Architecture, FIWARE and others.

 Jointly Paving the Way for a Data Driven Digitalisation of European Industry